-Virtual sessions throughout the weeks of
+Virtual sessions were held throughout the weeks of

-November 3 to 19th, 2021
+3-19 November 2021

 on decolonizing and shifting power in our social impact work.

 The 2021 Posner Center Symposium convened global and local development leaders, practitioners, researchers, academics, activists, policymakers, and supporters looking to focus on anti-racism in development work, diversify the global development field, and have a more equitable impact that begins to repair past and current injustices.

 We spent time collaborating and learning about ways we can disrupt deeply-rooted imperialist power structures and assumptions that are still embedded in our development work and re-imagine more just approaches for global impact.